 Structuring a transaction to limit liability exposure to the buyer is an important consideration, but tax considerations can dominate the decision.
-A transaction structured as a stock acquisition or as a reverse triangular merger (both of which are generally treated as a stock acquisition for income tax purposes) normally results in a tax basis in the acquired stock that reflects the acquisition price and leaves the target with its historic 'inside' asset basis.
-Accordingly, if the target is acquired at a premium to such 'inside' tax basis, the 'outside' stock basis will be high and the 'inside' asset basis of the target will remain at historic levels.
-In such cases, this acquisition premium cannot be amortised to offset income and will not be realised for tax purposes until a disposition of target stock.
-Therefore, in situations where the target has appreciated in value, the buyer generally may require either an asset transaction or a transaction that can be 'deemed' an asset acquisition for tax purposes, or, alternatively, one of the tax-free corporate reorganisations where shareholders of the target are generally paid with purchaser stock instead of or in addition to cash.
+A transaction structured as a stock acquisition or as a reverse triangular merger (both of which are generally treated as a stock acquisition for income tax purposes) normally results in a tax basis in the acquired stock that reflects the acquisition price and leaves the target with its historic "inside" asset basis.
+Accordingly, if the target is acquired at a premium to such "inside" tax basis, the "outside" stock basis will be high and the "inside" asset basis of the target will remain at historic levels.
+In such case, this acquisition premium cannot be amortized to offset income and will not be realized for tax purposes until a disposition of target stock.
+Therefore, in situations where the target has appreciated in value, the buyer generally may require either an asset transaction or a transaction that can be "deemed" an asset acquisition for tax purposes, or, alternatively, one of the tax-free corporate reorganizations where shareholders of the target are generally paid with purchaser stock instead of or in addition to cash.

-An asset transaction generally will permit the acquisition premium to be allocated either to existing identifiable assets or to a new 'goodwill' intangible, and depreciated or amortised over time to offset taxable income.
-An asset acquisition normally is viewed as less desirable from the perspective of the target or seller because it can entail two layers of tax: one at the level of the target-seller and another at the shareholder level when the corporation distributes the proceeds.
+An asset transaction generally will permit the acquisition premium to be allocated either to existing identifiable assets or to a new "goodwill" intangible and depreciated or amortized over time to offset taxable income.
+An asset acquisition normally is viewed as less desirable from the perspective of the target because can entail two layers of tax: one at the level of the target-seller and another at the shareholder level when the corporation distributes the proceeds.
 As a result, there will usually be a negotiation of price that takes into account the structure of the transaction and economics of the different tax treatment to both buyer and seller.
 In a limited set of situations, a stock sale can be treated as an asset transaction (for tax purposes) without significant negative tax aspects to either party.
-This is generally limited to transactions involving either a target corporation that meets certain specific requirements under the US tax code, called an 'S corporation', or a target that has net operating losses or is a subsidiary of a domestic 'C corporation', where other requirements are also met.
+This is generally limited to transactions involving either a target corporation that meets certain specific requirements under the U.S. tax code called an "S corporation" or a target that is a subsidiary of a domestic "C corporation," where other requirements are also met.

-Transaction structures that do not eliminate minority stockholders of the target are usually avoided, as US state laws protect the rights of minority stockholders in ways that may impose difficult obligations on majority stockholders, increase the cost of operating the target business after the closing, and allow the minority stockholders to obtain the rewards of the capital, efforts and risk incurred by the buying company.
+Transaction structures that do not eliminate minority stockholders of the target are usually avoided, as US state laws protect the rights of minority stockholders in ways that may impose difficult obligations on majority stockholders, increase the cost of operating the target business after the closing and allow the minority stockholders to obtain the rewards of the capital, efforts and risk incurred by the buying company.

 The choice of transaction structure may affect the availability of dissenters/appraisal rights.
 In most jurisdictions, stockholders of the target corporation who object to the consummation of a merger and who adhere to strict procedural requirements may be able to dissent from the consummation of the merger and exercise appraisal rights, even if the transaction is otherwise approved by the required vote of the target stockholders.
-In these jurisdictions, dissenting stockholders that adhere to the required procedures will be entitled to commence a proceeding for appraisal of the 'fair value' of their shares in state court (often an expensive and time-consuming process).
-These stockholders forego the consideration otherwise payable in connection with the merger, and instead receive the fair value of their shares, as determined in the appraisal proceeding.
+In these jurisdictions, dissenting stockholders that adhere to the required procedures will be entitled to commence a proceeding for appraisal of the "fair value" of their shares in state court (often an expensive and time-consuming process).
+These stockholders forgo the consideration otherwise payable in connection with the merger, and instead receive the fair value of their shares, as determined in the appraisal proceeding.
 State law varies with respect to whether dissenters/appraisal rights are available in stock and asset purchase transactions.